 Note: The Visual Privacy Tool can only be launched on pages where you have installed the Mouseflow tracking code.
 Additionally, if there is cookie content on the page, you need to first accept cookies for the Visual Privacy Tool to open.

 The Visual Privacy Tool appears as a section in the lower part of your browser window on the selected page.
-You can then use the cursor to select which elements to exclude, whitelist or track:
+You can then use the cursor to select which elements to exclude, whitelist, or start tracking:

 If you wish to navigate to a different page, you can do so by pressing the "Hide to navigate" button.